Tag: Article 7

 The Netherlands releases New 2022 Decree on Profit Allocation to PE’s

 July 1 2022 the State Secretary of Finance has issued updated guidance on the profit allocation to permanent establishments – Decree no. 16683.
 The purpose of the guidance is to clarify the way in which the Tax and Customs Administration assesses the profit allocation to permanent establishments.
 Attention is paid to the introduction of the object exemption in the Corporate Income Tax Act 1969 (Corporate Tax Act 1969) in 2012, a number of editorial changes have been made and references to other decrees and documents have been updated.
-Click here for Unofficial English translation Click here for other translation NL-PE-2022-16683 ...
+Click here for Unofficial English translation Click here for other translation ...
 Read more

 Netherlands vs "Fertilizer BV", April 2022, Court of Appeal, Case No. ECLI:NL:GHSHE:2022:1198